 Looking for a list of things to do after installing Ubuntu 18.04 LTS?
-Well, you’ve only gone and found one!
+Well, you’ve found one!

-Our savvy selection of tips, tricks and ‘things to do’ help make Ubuntu 18.04 easier and more pleasant to use.
-The aim?
-To give you the best possible experience.
+Our savvy selection of tips, tricks and ‘things to do’ can help make Ubuntu 18.04 easier to use.
+After all, that is the aim: give you the best possible experience.

 From common-sense suggestions and nifty tweaks to helpful advice and pertinent pointers, our list doesn’t care if you’re a bash-hardened stalwart or a fresh-faced newbie.
 There’s something for everyone.

 Use the comments section at the bottom of the article to share you own post-install must-dos with other readers.

 11 Things To Do after Installing Ubuntu 18.04 LTS